gstavrinos/ez_pick_and_place/README.md

 8. `default_position_name`::String (initialized by the user using the constructor)
 9. `reset_on_failure`::Bool (initialized by the user using the constructor)
 10. `print_status`::Bool (initialized by the user using the constructor)
+11. `max_velocity_scaling_factor`::Float64 (initialized by the user using the constructor)
+12. `max_acceleration_scaling_factor`::Float64 (initialized by the user using the constructor)
-11. `moves`::Array{EzMove} (empty on initialization, the user defined moves are stored here, using the addMove function)
+13. `moves`::Array{EzMove} (empty on initialization, the user defined moves are stored here, using the addMove function)
-12. `robot_commander`::PyObject (the MoveIt!
+14. `robot_commander`::PyObject (the MoveIt!
 RobotCommander Python object.
 Generally the user should not use this.)
-13. `scene_interface`::PyObject (the MoveIt!
+15. `scene_interface`::PyObject (the MoveIt!
 PlanningSceneInterface Python object.
 Generally the user should not use this.)
-14. `arm_move_group`::PyObject (the MoveIt!
+16. `arm_move_group`::PyObject (the MoveIt!
 MoveGroupCommander Python object.
 Generally the user should not use this.)
-15. `ota`::Array{ObjectToAttach} (empty on initialization, the user defined objects to be attached are stored here, using the attachBox/attachMesh functions)
+17. `ota`::Array{ObjectToAttach} (empty on initialization, the user defined objects to be attached are stored here, using the attachBox/attachMesh functions)
 ##
 ### ArmMove
 The `ArmMove` constructor takes the following arguments: